-Ocwen's long-term incentive opportunity for eligible employees, including executive officers, was provided through equity awards under the 2017 Performance Incentive Plan (the "2017 Plan").
-During 2021, no grants were made to NEOs under the 2021 Equity Incentive Plan (the "2021 Plan") adopted by shareholders on May 25, 2021 The 2017 Plan authorized the grant of restricted stock, restricted stock units, options, stock appreciation rights or other equity-based awards, including cash-settled awards, to our employees (including executive officers), directors, advisors and consultants.
-Due to a limited number of shares available in the 2017 Plan, along with the strategic imperative to align executive pay with stock price performance, awards were largely granted as cash-settled with the exception of awards made to the CEO and directors which were equity-settled.
-We have made grants under the 2017 Plan only to employees and directors.
-We implemented the 2017 Plan and 2021 Plan to motivate employees to make extraordinary efforts to achieve significant improvements to shareholder value, support retention of key employees and align the interests of our employees with the interests of our shareholders.
+Ocwen's long-term incentive opportunity for eligible employees, including executive officers, was provided through equity awards under the 2021 Equity Incentive Plan (the "2021 Plan") adopted by shareholders on May 25, 2021 and amended May 25, 2022.
+The 2021 Plan authorized the grant of restricted stock, restricted stock units, options, stock appreciation rights or other equity-based awards, including cash-settled awards, to our employees (including executive officers), directors, advisors and consultants.
+We have made grants under the 2021 Plan only to employees and directors.
+We implemented the 2021 Plan to motivate employees to make extraordinary efforts to achieve significant improvements to shareholder value, support retention of key employees and align the interests of our employees with the interests of our shareholders.

-2021 LTIP awards include both a time-vesting component for retention purposes and performance-based component to align with pay-for-performance objectives.
-Half of the target value is granted as restricted stock units ("RSUs") vesting in equal thirds on the first, second and third anniversaries of the grant, and half is granted as performance-restricted stock units ("PRSUs") vesting on the third anniversary of the grant based on total shareholder return ("TSR") compared to a performance peer group selected for the awards.
+2022 LTIP awards include both a time-vesting component for retention purposes and a performance-based component to align with pay-for-performance objectives.
+Half of the target value is granted as RSUs vesting in equal thirds on the first, second and third anniversaries of the grant, and half is granted as PRSUs vesting on the third anniversary of the grant based on TSR compared to a performance peer group selected for the awards.